 ART could be a helpful therapy to treat knee problems, tennis elbow, back pain, carpal tunnel syndrome, shin splints, shoulder pain, plantar fasciitis, sciatica, and headaches.
 During an ART session, the practitioner can feel the tightness, texture, and movement in different parts of the patient’s body.
 All of this is so that the practitioner can determine which areas of the body need to be manipulated in order to provide the patient with treatment and relief.
 The patient is also actively directed to move their body parts in certain ways while the ART is being performed.1

-What is GT?
+What is Gastron Technique?

 Choosing GT or ART

-From a practitioner standpoint, Active Release Technique can lead to sore hands and thumbs.
-The Graston Technique, using instruments with a special lubricant, aims to avoid this issue; however, practitioners may tend to grip harder on slippery instruments.
-Both techniques require special training.
+From the standpoint of the practitioner of these techniques, performing the Active Release Technique on many patients can lead to sore hands and thumbs from all of the effort required to work out adhesions and perform smaller realignments.
+The Graston Technique, because it uses instruments with a special lubricant, aims to avoid this issue; however, practitioners may tend to grip harder on slippery instruments.
+Both techniques require special training for practitioners to become properly certified and capable of performing these techniques successfully on patients.
 Either ART or GT can be performed in chiropractic offices.
-Some chiropractors employ both methods, as they can complement each other.
-Neither technique provides the complete solution, as both methods will still require the patient to comply with “strengthening and flexibility training” and to avoid the “injury inducing task”.
-Many chiropractors now regularly perform both joint manipulation and soft tissue manipulation (STM) in their practices.
-Practitioners can choose the additional training they need and whether or not they want to purchase instruments.
-By adding STM to the practice, chiropractors can expand their services and treat a wider variety of patients.
-Some may wish to learn ART first, since no additional instrumentation is required.5
+Some chiropractors employ both methods, as they can complement each other well.
+Neither technique provides the complete solution, as both methods will still require the patient to comply with training to increase strength and flexibility and to avoid whatever task-induced the patient’s injuries in the first place.